Alec Kennedy: War service and all-round success

 Kennedy emerged as a leading all-rounder in 1921, with his batting improving markedly.
 He completed the all-rounders double of 1,000 runs and 100 wickets for the first time.
-In 33 first-class appearances during the season, he took 186 wickets at an average of 21.55, taking five or more wickets in an innings on 16 occasions and ten or more in a match four times.
+In 33 first-class appearances during the season, he took 186 wickets averaging 21.55, taking five or more wickets in an innings on 16 occasions and ten or more in a match four times.
 His best innings figures, 8 for 11, came against Glamorgan.
 Kennedy and Newman led the Hampshire attack in 1921, bowling between them 14,792 deliveries and taking 340 wickets.
 Against Sussex at Portsmouth, Kennedy and Newman bowled unchanged throughout the match; such was their dominance that the pair were the top two bowlers in the 1921 County Championship, with Newman taking 172 wickets and Kennedy taking 168.
-In 1921, he scored 1,305 runs at an average of 26.10; he scored two centuries in July, making scores of 152 not out against Nottinghamshire and 114 against Worcestershire.
+In 1921, he scored 1,305 runs, averaging 26.10; he scored two centuries in July, making scores of 152 not out against Nottinghamshire and 114 against Worcestershire.

-Achieving the double in consecutive seasons, the 1922 season was to be a record-breaking one for Kennedy.
-He took 205 wickets at an average of 16.80 from 34 first-class matches, taking five wickets or more in an innings on 20 occasions and ten or more in a match on seven.
+Achieving consecutive doubles, the 1922 season was to be a record-breaking one for Kennedy.
+He took 205 wickets, averaging 16.80 from 34 matches, and taking five or more wickets in an innings on 20 occasions and ten or more in a match on seven.
 In the 1922 County Championship, he took 177 wickets, finishing third nationally behind Charlie Parker (195) and Tich Freeman (194); his 190 first-class wickets for Hampshire remain the most wickets taken in a season for the county.
 One of his most notable performances came against Somerset at Bath in the County Championship, when he took match figures of 15 wickets for 116 runs.
-In another notable performance, he took figures of 7 for 71 and made a half century (70 runs) in a 10 runs defeat by Sussex at Southampton.
-He was a member of the Hampshire team that played against Warwickshire in June, where Hampshire were dismissed for 15 runs in their first innings, but subsequently went on to win the match by 155 runs, having been forced to follow-on 228 runs behind; Kennedy was one of eight ducks in the first innings.
+In another notable performance, he took figures of 7 for 71 and made a half-century (70 runs) in a 10 run defeat by Sussex at Southampton.
+He was a member of the team that played against Warwickshire in June, where Hampshire were dismissed for 15 runs in their first innings, but subsequently went on to win the match by 155 runs, having been forced to follow-on 228 runs behind; Kennedy was one of eight batsmen to be dismissed for zero in the first innings.
 He combined with Newman in Warwickshire's second innings to bowl Hampshire to victory.
 Lamenting Hampshire's first innings collapse, Kennedy commented "Every batsman, no matter how good he is, gets a good 'un, some time or other, immediately he gets in - and out he comes.
 Well, this happened to all of us in one innings."
 His 200th wicket came at the season-ending Scarborough Festival, and in taking over 200 wickets and scoring over a thousand runs in the season, he achieved a unique double only matched by George Hirst, Maurice Tate, and Albert Trott.